Bulgaria: Risk Assessment

 Country Risk Rating

-|B||Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
-Corporate default probability is appreciable.|
+|A4||A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
+Corporate default probability is still acceptable on average.|

 Business Climate Rating

 |A4||The business environment is acceptable.
 Corporate financial information is sometimes neither readily available nor sufficiently reliable.
 Debt collection is not always efficient and the institutional framework has shortcomings.
 Intercompany transactions may thus run into appreciable difficulties in the acceptable but occasionally unstable environments rated A4.|

 - Fixed parity with the euro (1 euro = 1.96 lev) backed up by large foreign currency reserves

 - Diverse productive base

 - Numerous tourism assets

 - Governmental instability, fragmented political landscape and proximity to the business world

 - Corruption and organized crime